crownstone/website/business/05-indoor-positioning.md

 {% include snippets/centered-text-home-begin background='light'%}

-It's the ability of the Crownstones to know **where** someone is when carrying either a smart device or a bluetooth tag.
-Crownstones use the position of these smart devices through measuring **Bluetooth Low Energy** signals.
-This makes it possible for the Crownstones to react upon **presence and proximity**.
+It's the ability of the Crownstones to know **where** someone is when carrying either a smart device or a Bluetooth tag.
+Crownstones use the position of these smart devices by measuring **Bluetooth Low Energy** signals.
+This makes it possible for the Crownstones to react to **presence and proximity**.

 {% include snippets/centered-text-home-end %}